dotlang/language/README.md

 You can import a source code file using below statement.
 Note that import, will add symbols (functions and types) inside that source code to the current symbol table:

 ```
+//Starting a path with slash means its absolute path (relative to include path).
+Otherwise it is relative to the current file
 import /core/st/Socket;  //functions and types inside core/st/Socket.e file are imported and available for call/use
 import /core/st/*;       //import source files under st dir
 import /core/st/**;      //import everything recursively